 - 1. The threat assessment team will be responsible for the assessment of individuals whose behavior may pose a threat to the safety of school staff and/or students and coordinating resources and interventions for the individual. - 2.
 If a student with a disability is reported to have made a threat to harm others and the student's intent is not clear, a referral will be made to the threat assessment team for evaluation. - 3.
 Upon a preliminary determination that a student poses a threat of violence or physical harm to him/herself or others, the threat assessment team may obtain criminal history record information.
 The team must immediately report its determination to the Superintendent who must immediately attempt to notify the student's parent or legal guardian.
 A parent or guardian has the right to inspect and review the threat assessment.
 The team will coordinate resources and interventions to engage behavioral and or mental health crisis resources when mental health or substance abuse crisis is suspected. - 4.
 The threat assessment team must plan for the implementation and monitoring of appropriate interventions to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes. - 5.
-Upon the student's transfer to a different school, the threat assessment team must verify that any intervention services provided to the student remain in place until the threat assessment team of the receiving school independently determines the need for intervention services.
-Threat assessment teams must meet as often as needed to fulfill their duties of assessing and intervening with persons whose behavior may pose a threat to school staff or students, but no less than monthly.
-The teams must maintain documentation of all meetings, including meeting dates and times, team members in attendance, cases discussed and actions taken. - VI.
-Safety Procedures - A. School alarms shall be monitored on a weekly basis and malfunctions shall be reported for immediate repair.
+Upon the student's transfer to a different school, the threat assessment team must verify that any intervention services provided to the student remain in place until the threat assessment team of the receiving school independently determines the need for intervention services. - VI.
+Safety Procedures - A. School alarms shall be monitored on a weekly basis and malfunctions shall be reported for immediate repair. - B. A safety program shall be established consistent with the provisions of Policy 8.01. - C. Emergency evacuation drills (fire, hurricane, tornado, active shooter/hostage situation, other natural disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
+Each principal, site administrator or transportation official is responsible for

-- B. A safety program shall be established consistent with the provisions of Policy 8.10.
-The emergency preparedness procedures will identify the individuals responsible for contacting the primary emergency response agency and the emergency response agency that is responsible for notifying the school district for each type of emergency. - C. Emergency evacuation drills (fire, hurricane, tornado, active assailant/hostage situation, other natural disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
-Each principal, site administrator or transportation official is responsible for - 1.
-Developing and posting emergency evacuation routes and procedures; - 2.
+- 1. Developing and posting emergency evacuation routes and procedures; - 2.
 Assigning and training all staff members in specified responsibilities to ensure prompt, safe and orderly evacuation; - 3.
 Identifying and reporting hazardous areas requiring corrective measures; and - 4.
-Preparing and submitting a written report of each emergency evacuation drill to the District office. - D. In the event of an emergency, the Superintendent is authorized to dismiss early or close any or all schools.
+Preparing and submitting a written report of each emergency evacuation drill to the District office. - VII.
+In the event of an emergency, the Superintendent is authorized to dismiss early or close any or all schools.
 Except that the principal may dismiss the school when the Superintendent or designee cannot be contacted and an extreme emergency exists endangering the health, safety, or welfare of students.
 Any such actions shall be reported immediately to the Superintendent or designee along with a statement describing the reasons for the action.
-Such report shall be submitted to the School Board at the next regular meeting unless a special meeting is held relating to the emergency. - E. Parents, as defined by law, have a right to timely notification of threats, unlawful acts, and significant emergencies that occur on school grounds, during school transportation or during school-sponsored activities pursuant to sections 1006.07(4) and (7), F.S.
+Such report shall be submitted to the School Board at the next regular meeting unless a special meeting is held relating to the emergency. - VIII.
+Safety Violence Prevention - A. The Superintendent shall develop a violence prevention plan for use by each school. - B. Training in identification of potentially violent behaviors and the procedures to be implemented shall be provided to personnel of the schools. - IX.
+Security - A. The Superintendent shall establish and implement a Domestic Security Plan consistent with the requirements of the National Incident Management System (NIMS). - B. The Superintendent shall develop and implement guidelines and procedures for reviewing each school's security provisions. - C. Designate an administrator as the school safety specialist for the District.